Anthony Randazzo: Priesthood

-Episcopacy
+Episcopate

-Randazzo was appointed on 24 June 2016, along with Richard Umbers, by Pope Francis to be a new auxiliary bishop of the Archdiocese of Sydney.
-He was consecrated and installed on 24 August 2016 at St Mary's Cathedral, Sydney by Archbishop Anthony Fisher.
+On 24 June 2016, Pope Francis named Randazzo as an auxiliary bishop of the Archdiocese of Sydney.
+He received his episcopal consecration from Archbishop Anthony Fisher and was installed at St Mary's Cathedral, Sydney, on 24 August 2016.

-He was appointed Bishop-Elect of Broken Bay Diocese by Pope Francis, on Monday 7 October 2019.
-His installation took place in November 2019.
+Pope Francis named him Bishop of Broken Bay on 7 October 2019.
+He was installed there on 4 November 2019.

-In February 2023, Randazzo was elected president of the Federation of Catholic Bishops Conferences of Oceania in the Episcopal Conference of the Pacific for a four year term.
+In February 2023, Randazzo was elected to a four-year term as president of the Federation of Catholic Bishops Conferences of Oceania at the Episcopal Conference of the Pacific.

-In April, 2023, he was named Apostolic Administrator of the Personal Ordinariate of Our Lady of the Southern Cross, effective 1 July 2023, following the resignation of Monsignor Carl Reid.
+On 21 April 2023, he was named apostolic administrator of the Personal Ordinariate of Our Lady of the Southern Cross, effective 1 July 2023.
+He was replaced in that position on 13 May 2026.

+On 25 March 2026, Pope Leo XIV named Randazzo as the prefect of the Dicastery for Legislative Texts and gave him the title of Archbishop.
+Randazzo remained in Australia for three months whilst serving as apostolic administrator of Broken Bay.